Solirs/Isobox/USEGUIDE.md

 Or the -display argument to set the display to startx on (:0, :1, :2, etc).

 You now know the basics of Isobox!
 There are more commands like `isobox ls` that you can discover and that arent covered here, but you can now use Isobox like a pro!
+For more info run `isobox -h` or `isobox command -h`, command can be ls, gui, shell, move, etc.